OgieBen/OkayDocs/android/README.md

 The **LinkingScenarioListener** must be implemented, as it allows to listen for two possible events: **onLinkingCompletedSuccessful** and **onLinkingCompletedSuccessful**.
 We will be implementing this listener soon.

 We will also need to implment the **SpaStorage** interface in our application.
-I think the easiest place to do this, is from our **PreferenceRepo** class.
+I think the easiest place to do this, is from one of our repositories(**PreferenceRepo** class in this case).
 Of course this is just for convenience.

-Below is a typical example of what my **PreferenceStorage** class might look like.
+Below is a typical example of what my **PreferenceRepo** class might look like.

 ```kotlin
     class PreferenceRepo(context: Context): SpaStorage {